-Triangles on a floor plan can define where a phone jack is placed, a point of sale terminal will be, or possibly where a flat screen TV will be placed on a wall.
-The triangles alone, however, do not constitute a good set of construction documents or issue for construction.
+Triangles on a floor plan can define where a phone jack is placed, a point of sale terminal will be, or possibly where a flat-screen TV will be placed on a wall.
+However, the triangles alone do not constitute a good set of construction documents or issue for construction.

-When we secured our first commercial project in 1998, the telephone landline was the unchallenged king of home communication.
+When we secured our first commercial project in 1998, the telephone landline was the unchallenged home communication king.
 That has changed.
 Broadcast TV still owned the largest share of the home viewing market.
-Less than 1 in 10 people in the U.S. were using the Internet, and fewer than that used cell phones.
+Less than 1 in 10 people in the U.S. were using the Internet and fewer than that used cell phones.
 Wireless Internet was not yet a viable option for the home.

-Contrast that to your own home today for perspectivive of the changes in the technology since 1998.
+Contrast that to your own home today for a perspective of the changes in the technology since 1998.

 Price is not the only component to consider when evaluating a technology team of consultants.